-If you have taught upper elementary sometime over these past 5 years, chances are you have come across somebody that uses task cards.
+If you have taught upper elementary sometime over these past 5 years, chances are you have come across somebody that uses task cards for fun review or extra practice.
 Or you might use them yourself.
 You've also probably come across somebody that hates task cards.

 Although some people complain that task cards are glorified worksheets (and they could be right, depending on how you use them), task cards are very useful because they are so versatile.
-Below are several ways to use task cards with your 3rd grade, 4th grade, or 5th grade students.
+Below are several ideas for using task cards with your 3rd grade, 4th grade, or 5th grade students.

 1. Scavenger Hunt

--Only one group to a task card at a time
+- how many group can be at one task card at a time

 2. I Do, We Do, You Do